-The cognitive benefits of learning a second language in early childhood are well researched.
-Studies show that it increases executive functioning, problem solving, and mental flexibility.
-Bilingual students outscore their monolingual peers in standardized testing, and they maintain focused attention better than other students.
-A second language also gives students broader career and life opportunities as adults and the skills to travel and connect with the world as global citizens.
+The cognitive benefits of learning a second language in early childhood are well researched, from better executive functioning to broader career and life opportunities as adults and the skills to travel and connect with the world as global citizens.

 Presidio Knolls offers a “full immersion” program that encourages students to authentically use a second language for real and immediate purposes every day.
 Starting in preschool, our students spend 80% of learning time immersed in Mandarin.
 Through projects, song, dance, play, field trips, and inquiry-based learning, our preschoolers develop strong foundational Mandarin skills that carry them through elementary and middle school.
 Children do not need Mandarin support at home to succeed in this environment - they develop into proficient Mandarin speakers and listeners just through interactions in the classroom.